de-passage/paidy-assignment/README.md

 Built with Rust 1.82.0, no effort was made for backwards compatibility.

 Disclosure, I went over the time limit for this assignment (see below), and took liberal inspiration from the [Rust book](https://doc.rust-lang.org/book/ch20-02-multithreaded.html) for the threadpool implementation.
 I also use Copilot and the occasional ChatGPT for my personal projects, and although I found that the suggestions for Rust are even worse than usual, it still helped me discover information faster than I would have otherwise.
-My [last project in Rust](https://github.com/de-passage/conduit-rocket.rust) was over 4 years ago, so although I am not a complete beginner I was by and large rediscovering the language.
+My [last project in Rust](https://github.com/de-passage/conduit-rocket.rust) was over 4 years ago, so even though I am not a complete beginner I was by and large rediscovering the language.

 ## Running the application